freckle/guides/shell-style.md

    Add explicit annotations as needed.
 When adding new scripts, confirm that our CI machinery is configured to run on your files.

-1. All scripts end in a `.sh` extension
+1. Executable scripts should **not** end in a `.sh` extension

-   This is typically an anti-pattern, but we currently rely on it to locate shell scripts within the source tree for the purposes of Shellcheck on CI.
+   An executable shoudl be opaque and not leak its implementation language.
+If a script is meant to be used as libaray (e.g. with `source`), then it can end in a `.sh` extension but should not be marked exsecutable.

+   We use to require a `.sh` extension so CI could locate files for linting, but that is no longer how that works.

 1. Always use double-quotes, except where interpolation must be prevented